Canadian women's ice hockey history: Hazel McCallion

 Hazel McCallion was well known in Canada for her love of hockey.
 She played for a professional women's team while attending school in Montreal.
 McCallion started playing hockey in the late 1920s in the town of Port Daniel, Quebec.
 She played with her two sisters and was a forward on their team.
 McCallion later played hockey for $5 a game in the city of Montreal.
 The team was sponsored by Kik Cola and it was a three team women's league.
 At one time, she was a board member of the Ontario Women's Hockey League, and was instrumental in getting the Hershey Centre built for the city of Mississauga.
 McCallion provided assistance for Don Cherry's group to bring an Ontario Hockey League franchise to the city in 1998, and she was instrumental in bringing the IIHF Women's World Hockey Championships to the city in 2000.
 McCallion also sits on the OWHA Board of Regents.

 Maureen McTeer

-Maureen McTeer is the wife of former Canadian prime minister Joe Clark.
+Maureen McTeer is married to former Canadian prime minister Joe Clark.
 She was raised in Ottawa, to John and Bea McTeer.
 McTeer's father taught her and her older sister, Colleen, to play hockey, resulting in McTeer's childhood dream of playing in the NHL.
 Her commitment to feminism and eagerness to combat stereotypes was born when her father reminded her that girls did not play in the NHL.

 In 1982, McTeer and athlete Abby Hoffman were among the organizers of the Esso Women's Nationals championship tournament for women's ice hockey.
 One of the tournament's trophies, the Maureen McTeer Trophy, is named for her.
 It is awarded to the team that finishes in third place at the Esso Nationals.